clcoffey/innershift.github.io/content/english/blog/25-11-11-Busy-ness-vs-Purpose.md

 ### The Soul is Not Interested in Progress

 Meaning is found not in output, but in **presence**.
-Avoiding the descent inward leads to fragmentation, disconnection, and exhaustion.
+Avoiding the descent inward leads to fragmentation, disconnection, and exhaustion (and sometimes full [burnout](https://innershift.vercel.app/blog/burnout-signal/) or the feeling that your life has become a [costume of achievement](https://innershift.vercel.app/blog/from-ceo-to-costume/)).

 > “The truth waits in silence, stillness, and the moments we tend to avoid.”
 > — Anonymous